 Student Achievement

 Trevecca Nazarene University’s mission is to provide education for leadership and service within the context of a Christian community.
 Student achievement objectives link directly to this mission, as well as the strategic plan, statement of purpose and educational goals of the University.
 As part of our strategic plan, Trevecca has established goals for student achievement measures through the year 2025.
-The following tables provide data regarding the statuses of student achievement objectives for traditional and non-traditional students (as noted) as well as the three-year average and trend.
-As deemed critical measures and indicators of student success by the University Leadership, Trevecca uses first-year retention rate, six-year (150%) graduation rate, licensure pass rates and placement rate as measures of student achievement.
-Contact the Office of Institutional Effectiveness (oie@trevecca.edu) for prior years’ data.
+The following tables provide data regarding the statuses of student achievement objectives for traditional and non-traditional students (as noted) as well as the three-, five- and ten-year averages as available.
+University leaders have determined first-year retention rate, six-year (150%) graduation rate, licensure pass rates and placement rate to be critical measures of student success.
+Data from prior years is available from the Office of Institutional Effectiveness (oie@trevecca.edu).

 First-Year Retention Rate

-Trevecca deems retention rate to be a primary measure of our students’ success.
-Over the past five years, Trevecca maintained a retention rate in the mid-70% range.
+Trevecca deems the first-year retention rate to be a primary measure of our students' success.
+Over the past five years, Trevecca has maintained a fall-to-fall first-year retention rate in the mid-70 percent range.

 Six-Year Graduation Rate

 Trevecca views the 6-year graduation rate is a critical measure of our students’ achievement.
-Over the past five years, Trevecca has seen tremendous growth our 6-year graduation rate, from 49% in 2016 to 56% in 2020 and 2021, moving closer to our 61% goal for 2025.
+Over the past ten years, Trevecca has seen tremendous growth in the 6-year graduation rate, from 51% in 2015 to 54% in 2024, moving closer to our 61% goal for 2025.

 Per compliance with the Guidance on 8.1 from SACSCOC, Trevecca disaggregates graduation rate data using the Traditional IPEDS Graduation Rate (150%; 6-year graduation rate) as our Key Student Completion Indicator (KSCI).
 This data is tracked, analyzed and evaluated internally so decisions can be made to target student success initiatives to particular demographics.